becem-gharbi/battery-energy-monitor/README.md

 - The design of analog circuits is based on TI notes located under `/documents`.
 - For components dimensioning refer to `Calibration.xlsx` sheet.
 - The functioning of the circuit is supposed to be linear.
-Saturation should be taken into consideration, e.g LM358 output is saturated around 3.6V on 5V power supply.
+Saturation should be taken into consideration, e.g LM358 output is saturated around 3.6V on 5V supply voltage.
 - ESP8266's ADC transfer function should be defined empirically for precise measurement.
 - The folder `battery_energy_monitor` located under `Place content inside in SD` should be placed at the root directory of the SD card.
 Then should be uploaded to the web app.